lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - Any received SCHC F/R message with a W bit different from the local W bit MUST be silently ignored and discarded.
 - Any received SCHC F/R message different from an All-1 SCHC Fragment or a SCHC ACK REQ MUST be silently ignored and discarded.
 - On receiving an All-1 SCHC Fragment or a SCHC ACK REQ, the receiver MUST send a SCHC ACK.
-- On expiration of the Inactivity Timer, the receive process for that SCHC Packet MAY exit

 At any time,
-on expiration of the Inactivity Timer, on receiving a SCHC Sender-Abort or when Attempts reaches MAX_ACK_REQUESTS, the receiver MUST send a SCHC Receiver-Abort, it MUST release all resource associated with this SCHC Packet and it MAY exit the receive process for that SCHC Packet.
+on expiration of the Inactivity Timer, on receiving a SCHC Sender-Abort or when Attempts reaches MAX_ACK_REQUESTS, the receiver MUST send a SCHC Receiver-Abort and it MAY exit the receive process for that SCHC Packet.

 {{Fig-ACKAlwaysRcv}} shows an example of a corresponding state machine.